How to select Fabric for curtains

 Natural light - In or out?

-One of the first considerations for curtain fabric should be the amount of light the room gets and do you want to let the light in or block it out?
-If you want to block out light, try a heavy fabric with a tight weave or a blackout curtain fabric.
+If you want to block out the light, try a heavier fabric with a tight weave or a blackout curtain fabric.
 You can even back a lighter fabric with a blackout fabric if light blocking is your top priority.
 If you enjoy natural light in your room and want to filter it, try an open weave or a sheer fabric.

 UV Rays & colourfastness